 Do you want to harness emerging design technologies for the greater good?
 Are you looking to briefly step away from your established practice to expand your systems design skills?
 Then the intensive, one-year MDes Interaction Design is right for you.
 The MDes program equips you to create better relationships among people, products, and environments through ethical, sustainable, research-driven design practices.

 MDes students believe in the power of social change.
 We welcome students of all ages and backgrounds who are collaborative systems thinkers and aspiring design leaders, although most applicants have a minimum of three to five years in professional practice.
-Over three semesters, you'll master the theory and practice of interaction design, preparing you for an array of career paths.
-Our recent alums are now working as user experience designers, product designers, interaction designers, creative directors, organizational designers, social entrepreneurs, and founders of their own companies.
+Over three contiguous semesters, you'll master the theory and practice of interaction design, preparing you for an array of career paths.
+Recent alums are working as user experience designers, product designers, interaction designers, creative directors, organizational designers, social entrepreneurs, and founders of their own companies.

 Want to do it all?
 CCA's dual degree in Design Strategy and Design may be right for you!